steverozen/single-cell-2026/mac-instructions.md

 ## 2 Open Terminal and get the Docker image for the workshop

-Download the Docker image that contains an Rstudio server plus the R packages needed for the workshop:
+Use `Terminal` to download the Docker image, which contains an Rstudio server plus the R packages needed for the workshop:

 ```bash
 docker pull steverozen/rsinglecell